 Major players in the tech industry agree that VR is more than a trend.
 “When people say that we’re building virtual reality because we’re not satisfied with the one we live in,” says Mark Zuckerberg of Facebook, “my answer is, ‘of course we are.’”

-Bonus VR myth: the Oculus Rift 2 headset has been cancelled
+Bonus VR myth #1: the Oculus Rift 2 headset has been cancelled

-The newest VR myth to make waves is that Oculus VR’s Rift 2 headset has been cancelled.
-But — like the other 5 VR myths we already debunked — this myth misses the mark.
+Another VR myth currently making waves is that Oculus VR’s Rift 2 headset has been cancelled.
+But—like the other 5 VR myths we already debunked—this myth misses the mark.

 Now that you're no longer afraid of getting started with virtual reality, your next step is to get a hardware setup capable of running VR.
 Take our quiz to find out which VR headset is right for you.